kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Automotive and Energy

-* [EU Moves To Ease 2035 Ban On Internal Combustion Cars](https://tech.slashdot.org/story/25/12/17/003222/eu-moves-to-ease-2035-ban-on-internal-combustion-cars?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - The EU has decided to soften its planned 2035 ban on internal combustion engine cars, reflecting ongoing challenges of transitioning to electric vehicles.

-* [Volkswagen To End Production At German Plant, a First In Company History](https://tech.slashdot.org/story/25/12/16/2135226/volkswagen-to-end-production-at-german-plant-a-first-in-company-history?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Volkswagen announces a historic decision, halting production at a German plant, potentially signaling shifts in the automotive industry.

-* [Utah Leaders Hinder Efforts To Develop Solar Energy Supply](https://hardware.slashdot.org/story/25/12/16/1959202/utah-leaders-hinder-efforts-to-develop-solar-energy-supply?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Utah leadership's resistance to solar energy reveals obstacles in America's renewable energy adoption.

-## AI and Innovative Technology Advancements
+## Technology and Innovations

+* [Adventures in the land of Language Servers](https://speakerdeck.com/kubukoz/adventures-in-the-land-of-language-servers) - Insights into the challenges and progress in managing and using language servers effectively.

+* [Tesla Robotaxis in Austin Crash 12.5x More Frequently Than Humans](https://electrek.co/2025/12/15/tesla-reports-another-robotaxi-crash-even-with-supervisor/) - An analysis of the significantly higher accident rate for Tesla's autonomous vehicles compared to human drivers.

-* [Dual-PCB Linux Computer With 843 Components Designed By AI Boots On First Attempt](https://hardware.slashdot.org/story/25/12/16/229209/dual-pcb-linux-computer-with-843-components-designed-by-ai-boots-on-first-attempt?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A Linux computer equipped with 843 AI-designed components successfully operates on its very first try.
+* [Dual-PCB Linux Computer With 843 Components Designed By AI Boots On First Attempt](https://hardware.slashdot.org/story/25/12/16/229209/dual-pcb-linux-computer-with-843-components-designed-by-ai-boots-on-first-attempt?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A remarkable story of AI designing a fully functional Linux-based computer.

-* [Japan to Revise Romanization Rules for First Time in 70 Years](https://www.japantimes.co.jp/news/2025/08/21/japan/panel-hepburn-style-romanization/) - Japan is set to modernize its 70-year-old romanization rules, blending tradition with evolving global standards.

-* [Reporter Suggests Half-Life 3 Will Be a Steam Machine Launch Title](https://games.slashdot.org/story/25/12/16/2143202/reporter-suggests-half-life-3-will-be-a-steam-machine-launch-title?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Speculation builds as a reporter hints at Half-Life 3 debuting alongside new Steam Machine hardware.
+* [Announcing the Beta release of ty](https://astral.sh/blog/ty) - Launch announcement for 'ty', an ultra-fast Python type checker and language server.

-## Business and Corporate Insights
+## Security Breaches and Data Privacy

-* [McKinsey Plots Thousands of Job Cuts in Slowdown for Consulting Industry](https://slashdot.org/story/25/12/16/1727251/mckinsey-plots-thousands-of-job-cuts-in-slowdown-for-consulting-industry?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Consulting giant McKinsey plans significant layoffs, reflecting broader challenges in the sector.
+* [Breach At South Korea's Equivalent of Amazon Exposed Data of Almost Every Adult](https://yro.slashdot.org/story/25/12/17/009254/breach-at-south-koreas-equivalent-of-amazon-exposed-data-of-almost-every-adult?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A major breach exposes nearly all adult user data for a South Korean e-commerce giant.

-* [Meta Tolerates Rampant Ad Fraud From China To Safeguard Billions In Revenue](https://meta.slashdot.org/story/25/12/16/2226215/meta-tolerates-rampant-ad-fraud-from-china-to-safeguard-billions-in-revenue?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A report uncovers Meta's tolerance of ad fraud to protect revenue streams amid global scrutiny.
+* [Meta Tolerates Rampant Ad Fraud From China To Safeguard Billions In Revenue](https://meta.slashdot.org/story/25/12/16/2226215/meta-tolerates-rampant-ad-fraud-from-china-to-safeguard-billions-in-revenue?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Allegations of Meta prioritizing revenue over addressing ad fraud concerns.

+* [How I Became a Spam Vector](https://idiallo.com/blog/how-i-became-a-spammer) - An account detailing how an individual became an unintentional spam distributor.

-## Health, Science, and Environment
+## Science and Health

-* [Breaking a 50-Year Law: New Evidence Challenges Fundamental Black Hole Physics](https://soylentnews.org/article.pl?sid=25/12/15/0110223&amp;from=rss) - Groundbreaking research pushes against long-held black hole theories, sparking debates in physics.
+* [Breaking a 50-Year Law: New Evidence Challenges Fundamental Black Hole Physics](https://soylentnews.org/article.pl?sid=25/12/15/0110223&from=rss) - New research questioning long-standing black hole physics.

-* [Scientists Discover Early Alzheimer&apos;s Warning Sign Hiding in Routine Brain Scans](https://soylentnews.org/article.pl?sid=25/12/15/014215&amp;from=rss) - Researchers identify potential early warnings of Alzheimer&apos;s in standard brain scan results.
+* [Scientists Discover Early Alzheimer's Warning Sign Hiding in Routine Brain Scans](https://soylentnews.org/article.pl?sid=25/12/15/014215&from=rss) - Advances in identifying early indicators of Alzheimer's disease.

-* [Scientists Finally Uncover Why the World’s Most Common Heart Drug Causes Muscle Pain](https://soylentnews.org/article.pl?sid=25/12/11/0919226&amp;from=rss) - Insights into a common heart medication shed light on its side effects related to muscle pain.
+* [40 percent of fMRI signals do not correspond to actual brain activity](https://www.tum.de/en/news-and-events/all-news/press-releases/details/40-percent-of-mri-signals-do-not-correspond-to-actual-brain-activity) - Concerns over the accuracy of fMRI in understanding brain activity.

-## Societal and Cultural Updates
+## Social and Cultural Topics

+* [Locked out: How a gift card purchase destroyed an Apple account](https://appleinsider.com/articles/25/12/13/locked-out-how-a-gift-card-purchase-destroyed-an-apple-account) - A peculiar case of account access issues tied to a gift card purchase.

-* [Mark Carney Criticised For Using British Spellings In Canadian Documents](https://news.slashdot.org/story/25/12/16/2159219/mark-carney-criticised-for-using-british-spellings-in-canadian-documents?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Mark Carney faces backlash for using British English in his Canadian documentation.
+* [Mark Carney Criticised For Using British Spellings In Canadian Documents](https://news.slashdot.org/story/25/12/16/2159219/mark-carney-criticised-for-using-british-spellings-in-canadian-documents?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Criticism of linguistic preferences of a prominent government figure.

-* [More than 100 rally against data centers at Michigan Capitol](https://www.lansingstatejournal.com/story/news/local/2025/12/16/lansing-state-capitol-data-centers-rally-michigan/87792001007/) - Michigan residents protest the rising expansion of data centers due to environmental concerns.
+* [More than 100 rally against data centers at Michigan Capitol](https://www.lansingstatejournal.com/story/news/local/2025/12/16/lansing-state-capitol-data-centers-rally-michigan/87792001007/) - Community dissent intensifies over installations of large data centers.

-* [Meta Tolerates Rampant Ad Fraud From China To Safeguard Billions In Revenue](https://meta.slashdot.org/story/25/12/16/2226215/meta-tolerates-rampant-ad-fraud-from-china-to-safeguard-billions-in-revenue?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - According to this report, Meta is prioritizing revenue over cracking down on ad fraud, detailing deep implications for global trust.
+* [Reporter Suggests Half-Life 3 Will Be a Steam Machine Launch Title](https://games.slashdot.org/story/25/12/16/2143202/reporter-suggests-half-life-3-will-be-a-steam-machine-launch-title?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Speculation about a long-awaited game becoming a feature for a new gaming platform.

+## Business and Industrial Shifts

+* [EU Moves To Ease 2035 Ban On Internal Combustion Cars](https://tech.slashdot.org/story/25/12/17/003222/eu-moves-to-ease-2035-ban-on-internal-combustion-cars?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Legislative shifts in Europe to reconsider bans on certain vintage technologies.

+* [McKinsey Plots Thousands of Job Cuts in Slowdown for Consulting Industry](https://slashdot.org/story/25/12/16/1727251/mckinsey-plots-thousands-of-job-cuts-in-slowdown-for-consulting-industry?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Insights into significant downsizing in the consulting industry.

+* [Volkswagen To End Production At German Plant, a First In Company History](https://tech.slashdot.org/story/25/12/16/2135226/volkswagen-to-end-production-at-german-plant-a-first-in-company-history?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A historical manufacturing change from one of the auto industry's leaders.

 ---